ConfederacyOfGaia/Gaia/mage.md

 Illusion is in opposition to divination because illusion views the truth subjectively while divination seeks the objective facts.

 #### Illusion Savant
-Beginning when you select this school at 2nd level, the time you must spend to copy an illusion spell into your spellbook is halved and you prepare illusion spells in half the normal time.

-However, the time required to copy a divination spell into your spellbook is doubled, and you take twice as long to prepare divination spells.
+Beginning when you select this school at 2nd level, the time you must spend to learn an illusion spell is halved.
+However, the time required to learn a divination spell is doubled.

 #### Improved Minor Illusion
 When you choose this school at 2nd level, you learn the *minor illusion* cantrip.
-If you already know this cantrip, you learn a different mage cantrip of yourchoice.
+If you already know this cantrip, you learn a different mage cantrip of your choice.
 The cantrip doesn’t count against your number of cantrips known.

 When you cast *minor illusion*, you can create both a sound and an image with a single casting of the spell.